Pantonym/DV300_Term1/README.md

 `  </div>`
 `</mat-card>`

-9. Inventory Stock Section - Updating Inventory Amount
+9. Inventory Stock Section - Updating Inventory Amount (Group Mate Responsibility: Glen)
 * The user is able to update the inventory amount through accessing the marketplace and buying an item.
 Please take note, the relevant ingredient will only increment by 1 only in the selected agents inventory.
 To change inventories, simply select a different one on the crafting page.
 *The admin marketplace allows admin users to add a new item to the ingredients list, take note: this new item is set to 0 across all inventories upon creation, so new stock will